What is Spotting Blood?

-Canines are investigators of all things within their view and can, in their investigative endeavors, cut or scrape their paws or foot area by stepping on sharp objects.
+Dogs are investigators of all things within their view and can, in their investigative endeavors, cut or scrape their paws or foot area by stepping on sharp objects.
 Sometimes foreign bodies can become imbedded into the pads of their feet.
-A broken toenail will cause spotting of blood as well.
+A broken toenail may cause spotting of blood as well.

 Various types of dental problems can cause spotting of blood.
 Broken teeth, gum disease, loss of teeth, oral masses and oral trauma are some things which can produce blood spotting

 Urinary or Bladder Infection